Hamlet Q1: Unique characteristics

 In addition to the fact that Q1 is much shorter than both Q2 and the F1 version of the play, it has a number of unique characteristics.
-It contains rich stage directions, which may be survivals from early performances which were excluded other printed editions.
+It contains rich stage directions, which may be survivals from early performances which were excluded from other printed editions.
 There are many oddities and unexplained bits of action, consistent with crude cutting of the text (how Hamlet escapes from the ship to England is unexplained, as is the arrival of the English ambassadors).
 Some scenes take place at a different point in the story – for example Hamlet's "To be, or not to be" soliloquy occurs in Act Two, immediately after Polonius proposes to set up an "accidental" meeting between Hamlet and Ophelia.

 Strikingly, the role of Gertrude is significantly different, since she becomes an accomplice of Hamlet in his plot against Claudius, insisting that she knew nothing of her first husband's murder and agreeing to help her son.
 There is an entire scene between Horatio and Gertrude in which Horatio tells her that Hamlet has escaped from the ship after discovering Claudius' plan to kill him.
 Gertrude says that she now recognises Claudius' "villany", but she will "soothe and please him for a time" to lull him into a false sense of security.

 Another significant difference is that the character of Polonius is called "Corambis" while his servant Reynoldo is named "Montano".
 Various suggestions have been made to explain this.
 According to one view, this may an accidental intrusion of details from the so-called Ur-Hamlet, in which the presumed reporting actor may have also played.
 G. R. Hibbard argues that these last changes were made because Q1 derives from a touring version of the play, which was intended to include a performance at Oxford University.
 Hibbard believes that the original names were too close to those of two famous Oxford scholars, the university's founder Robert Polenius and the Puritan theologian John Rainolds.
 Since Polonius is a parody of a pompous pseudo-intellectual and his servant acts as a spy, the names might have been interpreted as deliberate insults.
 The title page of Q1 specifically states that the play was recently performed in "the Cittie of London: as also in the two Universities of Cambridge and Oxford, and else-where".